UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #### Distinguish between machine learning (ML) and traditional statistical methods

-There is *plenty* of debate as to where the line(s) between ML and traditional statistics should be drawn. *IMHO*, a perfect delineation is not necessary for our purposes.
+There is *plenty* of debate as to where the line(s) between ML and traditional statistics should be drawn.
+A perfect delineation is not necessary for our purposes.
 Rather, we will focus on the usual goals/intent of each to help us understand the distinction for Environmental Health Research.

 **Working distinction**: Statistics draws population inferences from a sample, and machine learning finds generalizable predictive patterns. [https://www.nature.com/articles/nmeth.4642]